Olympics-Dissent grows as IOC battles to keep Tokyo Games on track

 Several athletes, including reigning Olympic pole vault champion Katerina Stefanidi, said the IOC decision was putting athletes' health at risk, urging them to train as normal when entire countries have shut down to contain the virus spread.

 "There is no postponement, no cancellation.
-But it (the IOC) is putting us at risk," Stefanidi said in an exclusive interview to Reuters.
+But it (the IOC) is putting us at risk," Stefanidi said in an interview with Reuters.

 "We all want Tokyo to happen but what is the Plan B if it does not happen?